• Skip to main content

 Summary

-• akuma – 悪魔 (あくま) : a noun meaning ‘devil’ in Japanese.
+• akuma – 悪魔 (あくま) : a noun meaning a ‘devil’ in Japanese.
 This can also work as plural.
-Depending on the context and situation, this can mean ‘demon’ or ‘fiend’ as well.
+Depending on the context and situation, this can mean a ‘demon’ or ‘fiend’ as well.
 These two kanji characters literally mean a ‘bad devil’ in Japanese.
 This literal interpretation is very close to the actual meanings.
 Devils are basically bad and evil.

 Hope my explanations are understandable and helpful for Japanese learners.